CELSIUS HOLDINGS SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Dec.
-17, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until January 21, 2025 to file lead plaintiff applications in a securities class action lawsuit against Celsius Holdings, Inc. (the“Company”) (NasdaqCM: CELH), if they purchased the Company's shares between February 29, 2024 and September 4, 2024, inclusive (the“Class Period”).
+Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until January 21, 2025 to file lead plaintiff applications in a securities class action lawsuit against Celsius Holdings, Inc. (the "Company") (NasdaqCM: CELH), if they purchased the Company's shares between February 29, 2024 and September 4, 2024, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Southern District of Florida.

 What You May Do